 Court fees and attorneys' fees are regulated by the cantons individually.
 In Switzerland, litigation costs are generally reasonable.
-In pecuniary disputes the court and attorneys' fees mainly depend on the amount in dispute.
+In pecuniary disputes, the court and attorneys' fees mainly depend on the amount in dispute.
 Other factors, such as the type and course of the proceedings and the complexity of the case, are also taken into consideration.
-Swiss courts may order a claimant to make an advance payment up to the amount of the expected court costs
+Currently, Swiss courts may - and usually do - order a claimant to make an advance payment up to the amount of the expected court costs.
+This might change, however, since in the presently ongoing revision of the SCCP, the amount of the expected court costs.